aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/fieldif/falseText/_index.md

 ## FieldIf.falseText property

-Gets or sets the text displayed if the comparison expression is ``False``.
+Gets or sets the text displayed if the comparison expression is ``false``.